The Spiritual Centre.co.uk

 Holly Queen - Ivy

-Old Hag - Ivy
+Old Hag / Ivy

-In folklore the Old Hag walks the boundary between fear and wisdom.
-She is remembered in tales of the night where sleep grows heavy and the body refuses to move, the unsettling experience often called the Old Hag’s visit.
-Her harsher nature is often linked with Blackthorn, a tree of sharp edges and difficult lessons.
-Yet the Old Hag also appears as the village wise woman, the keeper of remedies and old knowledge, a role more closely aligned with Elder, whose medicine flows through many traditional cures.
+In folklore, the Old Hag walks the boundary between fear and wisdom.
+She is remembered in night tales where sleep grows heavy and the body refuses to move, the unsettling experience later called the Old Hag’s visit.
+Yet this is only one face of her.
+She also appears as the village wise woman, keeper of herbs, remedies, thresholds, and the older knowledge not always welcomed by polite society.
+She is the crone who knows what others fear to learn.

 Gods and Deities of the Ivy